 GED Testing Service (the official GED organization) recognizes Onsego’s course to be 100% aligned with the computer-based GED exam.

 The four GED modules (independent sub-exams) are scored on a 100-200 scale.
 Below passing is 100-144; high school equivalency is 145-164; college-ready is 165-174; college-ready plus college credit is 175-200.

 There are four independent sub-exams on the GED test that cover these academic fields: Mathematical Reasoning, Social Studies, Reasoning through Language Arts, and Science.

 The subtests are timed as follows: Math: 135 minutes; Social Studies: 70 minutes; Language Arts: 155 minutes (including a short break); Science: 90 minutes.

-Holders of the Michigan high school equivalency credential can continue their academic education and the degree will lead to far better employment options.
-Workers with a secondary education degree will earn up to $10,000 more annually than workers without the degree.
+Holders of the Michigan high school equivalency credential can continue their academic education, and the degree will lead to far better employment options.
+On average, workers with a secondary education degree will earn up to $10,000 more annually than workers without a high school or equivalent degree.

 So you see, earning your GED diploma really pays off!
 Now, there should be nothing to hold you back from getting your GED and working toward a brighter future for you and your loved ones!